 2. Think very carefully about agreeing to a camp that has no “extended” hours.
 If the programming is up your kids’ alley or the price is right, your February or March self might be saying things like, “I’ll just arrange to nip out of the office and bring her back here for the last hour of the day.”
 Let me assure you that your July or August self will be saying something quite a bit more colourful.

 3. Consider hiring a teenaged babysitter to switch things up.
 One week last year we had to bail on a camp that just wasn’t working for us because it required a complicated carpool involving so much equipment (imagine dropping off four boys and their bicycles) at a location next to a busy farmer’s market where there was nowhere to pull up with the car.
 We ended up pooling funds with a neighbouring family and hiring the teenager next door to them to finish out the week.
 The kids had a great time just running around with her, going to the local park and digging an enormous hole (authorized) in an unused spot at the back of the other kids’ yard.
+Another option that not many people think about is getting an au pair.
+I didn’t think about it until my friend became a Cultural Care Au Pair in order to see more of the world while earning some pocket money.
+They could be so helpful to drop off kids, do the cleaning so you don’t have to worry about it, they could even cook!

 4. Carpool.
 If you don’t know another family making use of the same camp, reach out to the camp staff to see if they’ll help to match you with someone, or at least put your business cards and note saying “Hey, wanna carpool from the [fill in the blank] area?” next to the sign-in sheet on day one.

 5. Rotate childcare with another family or two.
 Few of us have an extra week to take off beyond those already earmarked for that family vacation, but we might have a day to spare.
 Team up with the parents of some of your kids’ friends and see if you can line up a Monday through Friday where each parent stays home and supervises the gang for the day.
+Some people decide to use daycare similar to Teddy Kids to ensure that their children are well taken care of.

 7. Plan your fun.
 When you’re handling all these summer-childcare logistics, it can quickly crowd out the stuff we love about the sunny season.
 Like the long hours of daylight that make those evening games of catch and delightful trips to the ice cream shop possible.
 Like going to the beach and taking in a summer festival.
 And like not buckling anyone into a car seat while they’re wearing a snowsuit.
 So get out your calendars, check the forecast and make some plans to get the most of your evenings and weekends.
 The promise of a fun outing to look forward to will make getting through the hectic week a little easier.